The Bankrate promise

-Buyers can get the money in place even before they’ve decided exactly what kind of car they want to buy, Shuff says.
-If they change their minds at the eleventh hour and decide on a different car or a different dealer, they don’t need to have the bank cut another check.
+Buyers can get the money before they have even decided which car they want to buy, Shuff says.
+If they change their minds at the eleventh hour and decide on a different car or a different dealer, they don’t need the bank to cut another check.

 “It really gives the client flexibility,” Shuff says.
 “If a consumer could get a better rate and less paperwork and more flexibility, that’s a win-win for them.”